rubyguides

 Strings are one of the most used data types in Ruby.
-Whether you’re processing user input, building formatted output, or sanitizing data, you’ll work with strings constantly.
-This guide covers the essential techniques for creating, accessing, modifying, and formatting strings in Ruby.
+Whether you are processing user input, building formatted output, or sanitizing data, string manipulation in Ruby is something you will do constantly.
+This guide covers the essential techniques for creating, accessing, modifying, and formatting strings in Ruby, with each section building on the one before it.

 name = "Alice"